 Some things to consider when selecting an incident management solution:

 - Budget: Cutting corners when it comes to your IT support budget can sometimes seem like a good idea, but getting your support staff the tools they need to succeed should be considered a mission-critical financial concern.
 Even the best craftsman will have trouble building a table without a saw, and the same logic applies to the help desk.
-That being said, spending too much on features you don’t need or features that won’t get utilized is just wasted money.
+That being said, spending too much on features you don’t need or features that won’t be utilized is wasted money.

 - Information and Data Collection: Some ticketing platforms feature robust data collection and analytics to help streamline the service desk process and improve turnaround times.
-This same data can also be used to improve technology infrastructure and reduce the chance of failure down the road.
+This same data can also improve technology infrastructure and reduce the chance of failure down the road.
 Many, but not all, companies will be able to use this data to improve technology spending.
-These kinds of features are most useful in companies that will produce large data sets to work with, so a higher ticketing volume will always yield better results.
+These features are most useful in companies that will produce large data sets to work with, so a higher ticketing volume will always yield better results.

 - End-user Experience: Are your employees generally fairly technology savvy?
 Do they have an easy time adopting new software?
 The end-user experience can have a massive impact on ticket times and overall help desk effectiveness.
 Software that is feature-rich but extremely complex may end up costing more time and money than it’s worth if the average user has a difficult time submitting a ticket.
-On the same token, even though it can be great to have a wealth of information provided to help desk personnel up front about each ticket, if the process of filling out a ticket takes ages many users will either give up or leave fields blank, making all that extra data collection potential worthless.
+On the same token, even though it can be great to have a wealth of information provided to help desk personnel upfront about each ticket if the process of filling out a ticket takes ages, many users will either give up or leave fields blank, making all that extra data collection potential worthless.
 Understanding how your end-users will be interacting with your help desk software will go a long way towards improving your support desk effectiveness.

 Cloud Deployment As An Extra Consideration

-Regardless of the implementation you choose be sure to spend the time selecting the right one for your business needs.
+Regardless of the implementation you choose, be sure to spend the time selecting the right one for your business needs.
 Setting your help desk up for success will help improve the way technology works for your business.